The sample size required in importance sampling: Theory

+By Jensen's inequality, $V(r,p) \ge H(r,p)$.
+Figure \ref{fig0} shows that graph of $H(r,p)$ versus the graph of $V(r,p)$, as $r$ varies and $p$ is fixed at $1/2$.
+This elementary example demonstrates how using the variance can lead to unnecessarily large sample sizes. \end{ex}

-For this variance to be small, one needs $n \gg \exp(4.95\times 10^5)$, which is far larger than the actual sample size required (that was computed above) to guarantee that $I_n(1)$ is close to $I(1)$ with high probability. \end{ex} \begin{ex}[Directed paths] Let $\mx$ be the set of all monotone paths from $(0,0)$ to $(n,n)$ in the two dimensional lattice.
+\begin{ex}[Directed paths] Let $\mx$ be the set of all monotone paths from $(0,0)$ to $(n,n)$ in the two dimensional lattice.
 Here, paths are only allowed to go up and to the right.
 The target measure is the uniform distribution on all such paths.
 Clearly, $|\mx| = {2n \choose n}$.
 The sampling measure $\mu$ in this example constructs a random path $\gamma$ as follows (this is known as sequential importance sampling): Choose one of the two directions `up' or `right' with probability $1/2$ until the walk hits the top or right side of the $n\times n$ `box', when the remainder of the walk is forced.
-If $T(\gamma)$ is the first time the path hits the top or right side then $\mu(\gamma)=2^{-T(\gamma)}$.
-Both the uniform distribution $\nu(\gamma)=1/{2n\choose n}$ and $\mu(\gamma)$ have the property that, conditional on $T(\gamma)=j$, the paths are uniformly distributed.
-Thus distributional questions are determined by the distribution of $T(\gamma)$.
-The following proposition from \cite{bassettidiaconis06} shows that under the sampling distribution $\mu$, $T(\gamma)$ is usually about $O(\sqrt{n})$ from the maximum possible $2n-1$, but under the uniform distribution $\nu$, $T(\gamma)$ is usually about $O(1)$ away from $2n-1$. \begin{prop} With the notation above, \begin{enumerate} \item[\textup{(a)}] Under the importance sampling distribution $\mu$,
+If $T(\gamma)$ is the first time the path hits the top or right side then